shashvat-singham/DeepInsights/backend/README.md

-# Simple Django Login and Registration
+# Django Login and Registration

-An example of Django project with basic user functionality.

 ## Screenshots